opf/openproject/README.md

 If you want to run an instance of OpenProject in production (or for evaluation), refer to our in-depth [installation guides](https://www.openproject.org/download-and-installation/).

-If you're a developer wanting to set-up a local environment for contributing to OpenProject or developing plugins, you should refer instead to our [Quick Start for Developers](https://www.openproject.org/development/setting-up-development-environment/).

 ## Reporting bugs

 You found a bug?
 Please report it to our [OpenProject community](https://community.openproject.com/projects/openproject).
 Thank you!

+## Contribute

+OpenProject is supported by its community members, both companies and individuals.

+We are always looking for new members to our community, so if you are interested in improving OpenProject we would be glad to welcome and support you getting into the code.
+There are guides as well, e.g. a [Quick Start for Developers](https://www.openproject.org/development/setting-up-development-environment/), but don't hesitate to simply [contact us](https://www.openproject.org/contact-us) if you have questions.

+Working on OpenProject comes with the satisfaction of working on a widely used open source application.

+Also, if you do not want to be limited to working on open source in your free time, OpenProject GmbH, the company contributing to the OpenProject development, [is hiring](https://www.openproject.org/career/).

 ## Contact

-OpenProject is supported by its community members, both companies and individuals.

 Here you can find our [contact information](https://www.openproject.org/contact-us).

 ## Security / responsible disclosure